The Neck Called. It Wants Its Elbow Pain Back.

 Changes

-Feels “off” instead of sharp
+Feels "off" instead of purely painful

 Gets worse with positions, not just load